Nooses, hangings and cross burnings: Imagery of America’s dark racial history sparks fear nationwide

 “The department has never had a good reputation of being responsive to the needs, fears and concerns of the members of the black community,” Brooks said.
 “People need to accept that as fact.
 It’s an opportunity for law enforcement to engage differently with the community and proactively act on the fears that they hear from them.”

-Green reported from Palmdale, Hawkins from Washington and Wilson from Santa Barbara.
+Green reported from Palmdale, Hawkins from Washington and Wilson from Santa Barbara, Calif.

 To reach the National Suicide Prevention Lifeline, call 1-800-273-TALK (8255).
 You can also text a crisis counselor by messaging 741741.